“Often when you think you’re at the end of something, you’re at the beginning of something else.”

 – Will Ferrell (Ron) & Christina Applegate (Veronica) from Anchorman: The Legend of Ron Burgundy

 When thinking of cities in the United States, few places have impressed me more than San Diego, California.
 The beer, food, and entertainment make it one of my favorite cities.
 I wrote about my time there before, but that post took a cursory look at my experience.
 Therefore, today, I am heading back to 2017 and my trip to San Diego.
-In so doing, I will survey what I did, all in support of a Rock ‘n’ Roll Half Marathon, but this time I was not running with my brother Jeff, nor was I running alone.
+In so doing, I will survey what I did, all in support of a Rock ‘n’ Roll Half Marathon, but this time I wasn’t running with my brother Jeff, nor was I running alone.
 While my wife Corinne did not, nor would she ever, participate in the 13.1 miles of scenic fun, her sister, Kaitlyn, did.
 The three of us took a nearly week-long trip to SoCal, and the rest is history.

 “Disneyland will never be completed.
 It will continue to grow as long as there is imagination left in the world.”